pub trait TryFromJsRef<'cx>where

 This trait is not dyn compatible.

-In older versions of Rust, dyn compatibility was called "object safety", so this trait is not object safe.
+In older versions of Rust, dyn compatibility was called "object safety".